pniebrzydowski/wedding/content/en/arrival-transit.md

 title: "By Public Transit"
 ---

-The castle is reachable via the nearest train station, Grein Stadt Bahnhof, which lies about 9 minutes away by foot.
+The castle is reachable via the nearest train station&#8212;Grein Stadt Bahnhof&#8212;which lies about 9 minutes away by foot.
+If you are staying at Gasthof "Zur Donaubrücke", a second station&#8212;Bahnhof Grein-Bad Kreuzen&#8212;is closer (about 20 minutes by foot).
 For the most up to date transit information, see the <a href="https://tickets.oebb.at/en/ticket" target="_blank" rel="noreferrer">Austrian Federal Railway</a> for the latest timetables and ticket purchases.
+Tickets can be bought online, on the ÖBB App, or from ticket machines at any train station.
+Major train stations will also have a customer service center for any questions as well as purchasing tickets.
 Bus routes generally arrive at Grein Schiffstation (Donaulände), which is approximately 10 minutes walking from the castle.

 #### From Linz